Membership

 Wheat Yield Contest

 The NC wheat yield contest is conducted each year to give recognition to those growers who do an outstanding production job.
-It is administered through NC State Cooperative Extension and awards are sponsored by the NC Small Grain Growers Association.
+It is administered through The National Wheat Foundation so all entries submitted are also entered into the National Wheat Yield Contest and awards are sponsored by the NC Small Grain Growers Association.
 Anyone who produces wheat in NC is eligible to enter.
 Recognition categories include 1st, 2nd and 3rd Place growers in each of three Production Regions and 1st, 2nd, and 3rd Place Producers Statewide.
-Contest rules and prize information can be found here.
+The contest will be divided into two divisions for winter and spring wheat with subcategories for dryland and irrigated operations in each division, respectively.
+Any wheat grower 14 years old and up and a member of a state wheat grower organization or NAWG will be eligible to participate in the contest.
+To learn more about the rules and to register, click here.

-2022 Wheat Yield Contest Winners
+2023 Wheat Yield Contest Winners

 Scholarship Opportunities

 The application for continuing students opens December 1 each year and newly admitted students should apply as soon as they are admitted with a completion deadline of February 15th.
-To see the list of 2021-2022 NCSGGA Scholarship Recipients click here:
+To see the list of 2023-2024 NCSGGA Scholarship Recipients click here:

 On December 15th, 2020 the NCSGGA Established the Dan Weathington Memorial Endowment to honor the legacy of the longtime Executive Director who sadly passed away from pancreatic cancer the same year he retired.
 Weathington was a leader in the agriculture industry in many different capacities with a special dedication to North Carolina farmers and making sure rural students who wanted to pursue an agriculture career were given the opportunity to do so.
 The NC Small Grain Growers Association recognizes that students interested in small grain production, agricultural education and N.C.
 Cooperative Extension are critical to the continued profitability and enhancement of the state’s small grain industry.
 Thus our Association created the “Dan Weathington Memorial Endowment” that not only honors Dan’s legacy but also provides help to students that share the same passion for agriculture as he had.